 8. Licensing and credentials

 Safety is a top concern for parents.
 Daycare centers are staffed by vetted, licensed caregivers.
-Facilities need to meet state safety regulations in order to stay open and operate.
-Before placing your child in a daycare center, make sure their license is up to date and check for any complaints made against the facility.
+Facilities need to meet state safety regulations to stay open and operate.
+Before placing your child in a daycare center, make sure its license is up to date and check for any complaints made against the facility.
 Ask if they have been accredited by the National Association for the Education of Young Children (NAEYC).

 As part of the hiring process, run a background check and call the references provided by your candidates.
 These steps can help you assess your nanny’s abilities to keep your child safe while in their care.